denisa-ms/adx-analytics-fabric/docs/workshop.md

 # Fabric Real time analytics features

-We are showcasing many of Fabric RTA capabilities:
+We are showcasing some of the Fabric real time analytics capabilities:
-* One logical copy -

-* JSON dynamic fields

 * [Shortcuts](<https://learn.microsoft.com/en-us/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>)
   Products table: defined as an external table hosted in our operational SQL DB.
   A shortcut is a schema entity that references data stored external to a KQL database in your cluster.